camunda/camunda-docs-manual/content/webapps/cockpit/extend/configuration.md

 It is configurable, for how many days in the past instances are queried based on the start or the end time of historic process instances.

 * The property `lastDays` specifies the numeric amount of days in the past based on the current time
-* The property `event` can be either set to 'started' or 'finished'
+* The property `event` can be either set to 'started' or 'ended'

 # Advanced Styles Customization